This content has been archived. It may no longer be relevant

 On-Call and substitute teachers face a perplexing set of planning-related problems that require each to become a proverbial Jack- or Jill-of-all-trades.
 On Monday, you may be filling in for an elementary school music teacher and on Thursday you could be spearheading a discussion on Dickens.
-Investing in a few mobile apps can save you stress and time, allowing you to have a lesson plan or the materials for students literally at your fingertips.
+Investing in some apps for substitute teachers may save you stress and time, allowing you to have a lesson plan or the materials for students literally at your fingertips.

 CourseNotes is an on-call teacher’s mobile notepad.
 Available for Mac products, and able to wirelessly sync with iPads and iPhones, this app allows you to take notes and organize them into subjects.
 With a whole heap of extra options than the “Notes” app that comes standard on most iOS devices, CourseNotes allows you to write notes, draw sketches, format your writing with bold, italic, or underline styles, and share or print your notes wirelessly.
 This app will allow you to brainstorm a host of subject-specific ideas and keep them until you need them.
 Searching and accessing notes is easy, which eliminates stress on the morning of your new teaching assignment.

 A fantastic resource for not only creating lessons but finding video support for lessons planned quickly, EduCreations is a community “where anyone can teach what they know and learn what they don’t.”
 To facilitate this mission, EduCreations has created a free app for the iPad that turns your tablet into a whiteboard.
 If you are interested in creating videos to be used later, this app is a fantastic resource for feeling prepared.
 The site itself is a veritable treasure trove of short videos, organized by subject, on a host of relevant teaching subjects.